-The 2019 summer internship is one week in duration during the week preceding the first week of UCLA Fall Quarter classes (September 15-20, 2019), with a two-hour follow-up meeting on Tuesday, September 24, from 9:00-11:00 a.m..
-The first day of classes for Fall 2019 is Thursday, September 26, 2019, so there is no overlap with Fall Quarter classes.
+The summer internship is one week in duration and is planned for the week preceding the first week of UCLA Fall Quarter classes (September 20-25, 2020).
+We have tentatively scheduled a two-hour follow-up meeting on Tuesday, September 29, from 9:00-11:00 a.m..
+The first day of classes for Fall 2020 is Thursday, October 1, 2020, so there is no overlap with Fall Quarter classes.

-On Sunday, September 15, there will be a half-day Orientation on the UCLA campus from 1:00 - 4:00 p.m.
-The internship at the schools will be a full day (~6-7 hours per day), each day, on Monday through Friday, for a total of at least 24 hours at the school.
+We have tentatively scheduled a half-day Orientation on Sunday, September 20, from 1:00 - 4:00 p.m..
+The orientation will likely be online.
+In the past, the internship at the schools has been a full day (~6-7 hours per day), each day, on Monday through Friday, for a total of at least 24 hours at the school.
 Schools generally are open roughly within the range of 7:30 a.m. to 4:00 p.m., with exact times varying by school.
-There will also be a two-hour follow-up meeting on Tuesday, September 24, from 9:00 - 11:00 a.m. at UCLA.
+However, we don't yet know the exact format for the upcoming summer program.

 You must be an undergraduate student at UCLA.

-Previous participation in at least one of the Cal Teach seminars is strongly preferred (i.e. having already taken at least one course from the following list: Science Education 1SL, Science Education 10SL, Science Education 100SL, Math 71SL, Math 72SL, Math 103 A, B,C, or Math 105 A, B, C).
+Previous participation in at least one of the Cal Teach seminars is strongly preferred (i.e. having already taken at least one course from the following list: Science Education 1SL, 10SL, or 100SL; Math 71SL, 72SL, 73SL or 74SL; or Math 103 A, B,C, or Math 105 A, B, C).
 Priority consideration is also provided for those who have participated in the Learning Assistant program.

 You must be a US Citizen or Permanent Resident, or AB540 student.
 International students (F-1) are not eligible.

-You will be awarded the $450 as a scholarship during Fall Quarter through the Financial Aid Office, subject to constraints imposed by financial aid.
+You will be awarded the $400 as a scholarship during Fall Quarter through the Financial Aid Office, subject to constraints imposed by financial aid.
 Please note that this scholarship payment may reduce your loans or other scholarships, depending upon your circumstances.
-Unfortunately, we cannot make payment through any other process to avoid these financial aid constraints.
-Also, you must be enrolled as an undergraduate during the Fall Quarter in order to pay you.
+Unfortunately, we cannot make payment through any other process to avoid these financial aid constraints. *You must be enrolled as an undergraduate during the Fall Quarter in order to pay you.

 We do not provide housing, nor do we cover costs of housing.

-We will arrange transportation (via carpools) for students originating from UCLA (or near vicinity) only.
-If you are commuting from your home or other non-UCLA location, you must provide your own transportation.
+Should you be visiting a school in person, we hope to arrange transportation (via carpools) for students originating from UCLA (or near vicinity), pending UCLA approval.
+If you will be commuting from your home or other non-UCLA location, you would need to provide your own transportation.
 We do not reimburse for gas or mileage.

 Please contact the Cal Teach staff at firstname.lastname@example.org or 310-794-2191 with any questions.